 Do your employees know what supports you offer to them to help them deal with issues?
 Do you have an Employee Assistance Programme or EAP in place?
 (An EAP usually includes a wellness programme which was mentioned earlier.)
 Such a programme, if designed well, can help you identify and resolve personal concerns for your employees in such areas as health, relationships, money, alcohol, drugs, stress or other personal issues.
-Hewlett-Packard recently won a nomination from Chambers Ireland for a 3-pronged programme addressing physical wellness, financial wellbeing and stress management – with the physical wellness prong including a “Power of Prevention” component offering “free skin cancer and prostate cancer screenings on-site and follow up diagnostics”.

 Do your employees know what is considered a reasonable reason for missing work?
 For example, what about an employee whose car is off the road for some repairs but who lives within a reasonable distance of public transport?
-Or an employee that’s a parent taking time off to be with a child who’d be fine with a child minder?
+Or an employee that’s a parent taking time off to be with a child who’d be fine with a childminder?
 Is this sick time?
 Holiday time?
 Undefined?
 Employees need clearly identified boundaries – they’re the type of boundaries that are harder to push against as there’s less wiggle room.

 Your attendance policy could also define a so-called “trigger point” – a threshold of absenteeism which, if exceeded, triggers a formal conversation between the employee and their line manager.
 The policy might also define a further trigger point that could cause the disciplinary process to be invoked.
 Having an attendance policy also helps send a cultural message to employees.
-It is helping make clear that your organisation has a culture of attendance.
+It is helping to make clear that your organisation has a culture of attendance.
 It tells employees that they are expected to be at work.

 Of course, like all policies, it is crucial that your attendance policy is actually used and not simply allowing a box to be ticked by virtue of its existence.
 It needs to be used consistently and across the entire organisation.
 You need to ensure that no blind eye is ever turned to habitual offenders.
 A lack of consistency in the application of a policy can negatively affect morale – let alone something more severe like an employee getting visibly preferential treatment.
-Applying the policy consistently will of course be aided by your managers being trained in managing absence.
+Applying the policy consistently will, of course, be aided by your managers being trained in managing absence.

 Another important plank of an attendance policy is the recording of absences.
-Recording absences allows the relevant people such as line managers, colleagues, payroll, external stakeholders, etc., to be notified.
+Recording absences allow relevant people such as line managers, colleagues, payroll, external stakeholders, etc., to be notified.
 The recorded absences can then be totalised – by employee and perhaps in other ways such as by business unit, per week/month, etc. These totals can be a management aid, e.g., highlighting employees with unusual absenteeism levels, comparing how absenteeism varies by department, how it varies over time, etc.

-Obviously the decisions flowing from this information-gathering can only be truly useful if the absence recording is being done consistently across the organisation.
+Obviously, the decisions flowing from this information-gathering can only be truly useful if the absence recording is being done consistently across the organisation.
 This requires a robust HR system to be in place.
 Such a system can be invaluable – ensuring consistency, accuracy, transparency and timeliness.

 Maybe you’ve tried to make this work through paper, or Excel.
-But such methods can be error prone, have significant administration associated with them, and preclude the fluid sharing of information.
+But such methods can be error-prone, have significant administration associated with them, and preclude the fluid sharing of information.
 Also, automatic capabilities such as timely report generation are practically impossible.